5,00 € – 15,00 €

 Hitzerot: Most of the featured artists are still active today.
 Looking back, having in mind their development since 2007, would you still choose the same artists or are there even others which attracted your attention in the last decade?

 Thomas Wiczak: The situation today is different.

 All of us kept on working and made progression so of course the book would look different, publishing it today.
 The reflection and questioning of your own work and relationship to writing does not stop at a certain point.
 It’s a constant process of change and evolution, although the way is uncomfortable and not many are willing to take it.

 If the reader in the end does agree, if a book like this is really necessary, was not the first aim of this project.

 Looking on the situation of today, I’m not quite sure what writing “needs” at the moment.
-Perhaps something like “The Death of Graffiti”, which has been published recently.
+Perhaps something like “The Death of Graffiti”, which has been published in 2017.
 Maybe this book is the real continuation of our “Writing the Memory of the City”, especially concerning the zeitgeist of these days.